ix-ax/AXOpen/src/components.kuka.robotics/docs/AxoKrc4_v_5_x_x.md

 # AxoKrc4_v_5_x_x

-_KUKA KRC4 industrial robot controller_
+_KUKA KRC4 / KRC5 industrial robot controller_

 `AxoKrc4` (namespace `AXOpen.Components.Kuka.Robotics.v_5_x_x`) is the
-controller proxy for robots driven by a KUKA KRC4.
+controller proxy for robots driven by a KUKA **KRC4 or KRC5** controller.
 It extends `AXOpen.Core.AxoComponent` and implements `AXOpen.Components.Abstractions.Robotics.IAxoRobotics`, exposing all programme and motion commands as `AxoTask` instances that advance their state machine inside the component's `Run()` call.

+Both controller families share an identical AXOpen slot layout (slot 1 reserved, slot 2 = `DIO512` with 64-byte cyclic I/O).
+The component source and API are therefore **identical** for KRC4 and KRC5 — only the GSDML and PROFINET device template differ at hardware configuration time.

 ## Capabilities